 Generally, companies need to submit their audited accounts within 90 days of the company’s year-end.
-If for some reason, audit will not be completed by the due date provided by the authority, companies may submit an Undertaking Letter from their auditor stating audit is underway and will be submitted in due course.
-Normally such Undertaking Letters are to be approved from the authority and are likely to be accepted in the interim.
+If for some reason, the audit will not be completed by the due date provided by the authority, companies may submit an Undertaking Letter from their auditor stating the audit is underway and will be submitted in due course.
+Normally such Undertaking Letters are to be approved by the authority and are likely to be accepted in the interim.
 However, it is imperative a company provides the audit report asap.

 MAIN REASONS WHY A COMPANY SHOULD MAINTAIN AUDITED ACCOUNTS: